jhenzely/owrf/README.md

 ### My simple script
 To avoid this in the future, I wrote simple script.
 It works for me.

-### This repo
-I think it may be also useful also for someone else.

 ## To do